 The Monastery of Saint Nektarios at Anogia is a female modern monastery built in a beautiful wooded location with nice view to the neighborhood Perahori of Anogia town.

-The nunnery of Paliani is located at an altitude of 280m, next to the village Venerato, 20km north of Heraklion at the exit of Venerato Gorge.
+The nunnery of Paliani is located at an altitude of 280m, next to the village Venerato, 20km southwest of Heraklion at the exit of Venerato Gorge.
 The monastery is dedicated to the Assumption and celebrates on August 15.

 Chrysopigi monastery is located 3km south of Chania city.
 Its temple belongs to the architecture Mount Athos triconch with dome and is dedicated to the Panagia Zoodochos Pigi (Live Giving Virgin Mary) (celebr. on Friday after Easter).
 Thousands of believers arrive here to honor the miraculous icon of Virgin Mary.

 The monastery of Parthenos is a modern nunnery dedicated to Life Giving Spring.
 It was founded in 1905 and was renovated in 1962.
 Here operated the Urban School of Girls and the first Deaf school in Crete.

 The monastery is located in the village Margarites, 30km south of Rethymno, and was built in the late 15th - early 16th century.
 It is a dependency of to the Monastery of Karakalou at Athos.
 Its founder belonged to the Venetian family Dandolo.
 In front the beautiful gate there is a tomb embossed with the crest of Dandolo, preserved in very good condition till today.

 The Monastery of St. Anastasia the Roman, the first in Greece monastery dedicated to Her, was founded in 2008 and started its operation in July 2009.
 Apart from the main church of St. Anastasia, there is the chapel of St. Kosmas the Aetolian.